Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ## Activiti Workflow

 Content Accelerator comes with many out of the box Activiti workflows.
 These workflows can be configured to allow for more customization.
 In Workflow config, an Admin can select a workflow to configure and depending on the workflow, the Admin can confIgure different Ad Hoc Forms to display for each step of the workflow.
-All workflows have a &quot;Start Form&quot;, this is the form that is displayed when the user is starting the workflow.
+All workflows have a "Start Form", this is the form that is displayed when the user is starting the workflow.
 Most forms have at least one other opportunity for an Ad Hoc Form to be displayed, whether it's an approval or review task or just a complete workflow task, the Admin has the ability to display an Ad Hoc Form for each step of the workflow.
 For more details on how to configure Activiti Workflows see Configuring Workflows [here](https://github.com/tsgrp/HPI/wiki/Activiti-Workflow-Config#configuring-activiti-workflows-in-ocms).

 ## Active Wizard